Nadhim Shaker

 Nadhim Shaker Salim (ناظم شاكر سالم; 18 December 1958 – 11 September 2020) was an Iraqi football player and coach of the Iraq national team.

 Playing career

 Nadhim Shaker was one of the most talented defenders in Iraqi football history.
-He began his playing career at Al-Amal in 1976 before moving to (Al-Quwa Al-Jawiya) the following year and played for the club until 1988, after which he became a player-manager for the Al-Salam club.
+He began his playing career at Al-Amal in 1976 before moving to Al-Quwa Al-Jawiya the following year and staying with the club until 1988.
+He then became a player-manager for the Al-Salam club.

 He played for the Iraq national team from 1978 till 1986.
 The defender represented Iraq at the 1979 World Military Championship and at the 1986 FIFA World Cup finals in Mexico playing against Paraguay, Belgium and the hosts, Mexico.

 Managerial career

 On 8 December 2018, Shaker became the new coach for Erbil.
 He led the team in 17 games, winning five.
 He ended up leaving the team on 27 April 2019.

 Death

 Shaker died on 11 September 2020, at a hospital in Erbil from COVID-19 during the COVID-19 pandemic in Iraq.